Burbukje/CITS3200/README.md

 'Show' button that gives option to show password characters instead of dots ✓

-Display name of file being uploaded, and a button next to it to cancel ✓
+Display name of file being uploaded, and and include button next to it to cancel ✓

 Warning pop-up that requires confirmation after clicking 'upload' ✓